Iro96/Iro96/README.md

 [GitHub](#) | [Demo](#)

 - Implemented using OpenAI Gym, PyTorch and TensorFlow
-- Trained by use diffrent types such as: NEAT algorithms, Feed forward Network
+- Trained by use diffrent types such as NEAT algorithms, Feed forward Network with my private Data
 - Visualized agent progress with animated performance graphs

+  ## Academic Service

+  - Computer Science and Tech Blogger
+  - NYU Tandon CS4CS (Computer Science for Cyber Security)
+  - AI Scholars Program Application by Stanford, MIT and Ivy League